alabsi91/react-native-material-you-colors/README.md

   ```

 ## Using the Theme Provider

-We recommend using the Theme Provider for a straightforward and hassle-free way to manage your app's theme.
-This approach ensures a consistent and visually appealing experience for your users.
-To get started, follow these steps:

 1. Create a new theme context and provide a function to determine which colors you want to use.